risinek/esp32-wifi-penetration-tool/README.md

     <img src="doc/images/mini2.jpg" alt="Hw components" width="300">
 </p>

-Altogether this setup weights around 17g.
+Altogether (without coin) this setup weights around 17g.
 This can be further downsized by using smaller Li-Pol accumulator and using ESP32-WROOM-32 modul directly instead of whole dev board.

 This setup cost me around 300 CZK (± 11.50 EUR/13.50 USD).
 Using the modul directly that costs around 80 CZK (± 3 EUR/3.5 USD) we can get to price of 160 CZK (± 6.5 EUR/7.5 USD) which makes this tool really cheap and available to almost everybody.